 A recent industry poll found that 77% of event planners find security and safety a growing priority for their events in 2018 – which is no surprise given the world we live in today.
-Terrorist attacks are now a constant threat to society and consequently, security is now a bigger deal than ever before – especially for those running events in high-target city destinations.
+Incidents like terror attacks are now a constant threat to society.
+And consequently, security is now a bigger deal than ever before – especially for those running events in high-target city destinations.

-Knowing what to do at a time of crisis has never been more relevant.
+Knowing how to handle an event in times of crisis has never been more relevant.

 As an event planner, you may already have your own organisation’s crisis management policies that you need to follow.
 The hotels and conference facilities you use will also have their own security and safety procedures that you need to carefully keep in mind.
 But what about how you communicate with people at your event at the time of a crisis?
 Knowing who you should talk to, as well as how and when you do that communication can mean the difference between failure or success.

-6 Essential Steps for Managing Communications in a Crisis
+6 Essential Steps for Crisis Management in Events

 Getting crisis communications right is not an easy thing.
 The ones that do it well are usually the ones who are well prepared.
 So if you haven’t done so already, make sure you think about it now and incorporate it as an integral part of your event management strategy.
 And remember, it’s important to do this for any crisis situation that has the potential to disrupt your event – from fire outbreaks and flooding to any other incident that prompts an emergency evacuation.